 I was at a dinner last night with a family friend who worked in merchandising in Australia’s leading online surf stores.
 They had issues busting objectives with particular products selling and they were referring to testing a new design on some product pages and content on those pages.

-They didn’t quite use my language but that was the problem.
+They didn’t use language that helped the customer, and that was the problem I help them come to on their own after asking if I could give them advice.
 So here are few things I mentioned that they could be doing to ease customer buying experience.

 1. Telling the customer the product is in stock